MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **What is Bootloader**

 <p align="justify">A boot loader, also known as a boot program or bootstrap loader, is a special operating system software that loads into the working memory of a computer after start-up.
-For this purpose, immediately after a device starts, a bootloader is generally launched by a bootable medium like a hard drive, a CD/DVD or a USB stick.
-The boot medium receives information from the computer’s firmware (e.g. BIOS) about where the bootloader is.
+For this purpose, immediately after a device starts, a boot-loader is generally launched by a bootable medium like a hard drive, a CD/DVD or a USB stick.
+The boot medium receives information from the computer’s firmware (e.g. BIOS) about where the boot-loader is.
 The whole process is also described as “booting”.
-OpenCore, Clover, rEFInd, reEFIt, Chameleon, and a few other names is known as bootloaders.
+OpenCore, Clover, rEFInd, reEFIt, Chameleon, and a few other names is known as boot-loaders.
 Mosts of these boot loaders are capable as chain loader/chain-loading.
 Chain loader is similar to the use of overlays.
 Unlike overlays, chain loader replaces the currently executing program in its entirety.
 Overlays usually replace only a portion of the running program.
 Like the use of overlays, the use of chain loading increases the I/O load of an application.</p>

 **My Partition**